stayzen2000/Energy-Price-Prediction-Project/README.md

 Most organizations lack tools that allow them to anticipate risk before it materializes.

-**This project focuses on:**
+This project focuses on:

 - 🔮 Forecasting short-horizon demand and prices
-- 🧠 Enabling proactive operational decision-making
+- 🧠 Translating forecasts into actionable decisions
-- 🏗️ Demonstrating production-grade data & ML engineering practices
+- 🏗️ Demonstrating production-grade data & ML system design

----

 ## 👥 Who This Project Helps